Caconeura ramburi

 Caconeura ramburi is a damselfly species in the family Platycnemididae.
 It is commonly known as the Coorg Bambootail or Indian blue bambootail.
-It is endemic to Western Ghats.
+It is endemic to the Western Ghats.

 Description and habitat

-It is a medium sized damselfly with black-capped blue eyes.
+It is a medium-sized damselfly with black-capped blue eyes.
 Its thorax is black on dorsum and azure blue on the sides.
 There is a very narrow azure blue antehumeral stripe and a narrow black stripe on the postero-lateral suture on each side.
 Wings are transparent with black, diamond shaped pterostigma.
 Abdomen is black with azure blue stripes on segment 1 and 2.
 Segment 3 to 7 have broad basal rings in azure blue.
 Segments 8 to 10 are azure blue on dorsum, with black basal annules.
 The lateral side of segment 10 is black.
 Female is similar to the male; but the markings more greenish-blue or even yellow, except in very old specimens.